tsqllint/tsqllint/README.md

 ## Creating custom configurations

-You may configure TSQLLint by editing its config file `.tsqllintrc` you can find its location with the `--print-confg` or `-p` option.
+To configure TSQLLint edit its config file, which is named `.tsqllintrc`.
+To find its location run `tsqllint` with the `--print-confg` or `-p` option.

 TSQLLint will load its config file in the following order or precedence:

 1. The value passed with the `-c` command line argument, if one is passed
 2. An Environment Variable named `TSQLLINTRC`
-3. A file named `.tsqllintrc` in the same local directory in which you are executing TSQLLint
+3. A file named `.tsqllintrc` in the same local directory in which TSQLLint is executing
 4. A file named `.tsqllintrc` in the user's home directory

 ## Rule configuration